-The 68-page study is particularly timely in light of increasing pressure from regulators for increased transparency of research fees.
+The 115-page study is particularly timely in light of increasing pressure from European regulators for increased transparency of research fees.
 For this reason, the survey results are relevant for asset managers seeking to benchmark bundled research, in addition to research providers examining their own pricing strategies.

-Analyst access and research reports were the most common research products offered by respondents.
-Median respondents offered six research products.
-Fundamental research was the main research methodology for nearly one half of the respondents, while macroeconomic research and policy firms represented over a quarter of respondents.
+Research reports and analyst access were the most common research products offered by respondents.
+The median respondent offered seven research products.
+We estimated that fundamental research was the main research methodology for just under one half of the respondents, while primary research providers represented about a fifth of respondents.

-Respondents were asked to describe their fee structure, their average fee per buy side client, maximum fee from a buy side client and minimum fee from a buy side client.
+Respondents were asked to describe their fee structures, their average research payments received from buy side clients, maximum fees received from a buy side client and minimum fees from a buy side client.
 In addition, they were asked to provide a per sector fee if they charged by industry sector and a geographic fee if they charged by geography.
-We estimated 25% of the respondents were sector specialists and 40% were geographic specialists, supplementing the data provided by research providers that charged sector fees or geographic fees.
+We estimated 30% of the respondents were sector specialists and nearly 40% were geographic specialists, supplementing the data provided by research providers that charged sector fees or geographic fees.

 Fees by Products and Services

-We segmented fees by the type of research offered, including fundamental research, economic research and primary research, as well as more specialized offerings such as technical analysis, policy research, short ideas and quantitative analysis.
-The study also established benchmarks for fees per industry sector and per region.
-We also examined fees by payment method, by participation in broker vote, by regulated entity, by location and by number of products.
+We segmented fees by the type of research offered, including fundamental research, economic research and primary research, as well as more specialized offerings such as technical analysis and quantitative analysis.
+The study also estimated benchmarks for payments per industry sector and per region.
+We also examined fees by payment method, by the size of the research provider, by regulated entity, by location, by number of products, as well as determining which factors have the biggest impact on research payments.

 We analyzed the variety of fee structures being used by independent research firms which range from menu pricing to per user pricing to project pricing to simply being price takers.
 We examined the impact of fee structures on revenues and which structures generated higher or lower fees.